-On iPhones running iOS 14 and later, the Field Test menu looks different but still houses the same data, as you'll see below.
+On iPhones running iOS 14 and later, the Field Test menu looks different but still houses most of the same data, as you'll see below.

 From the main Field Test menu, select "LTE," then "Serving Cell Meas" on the next page.
 On this page, you'll want to look at the numbers next to rsrp0 and rsrp1.
 The former is the cell tower you're currently connected to, while the latter is the closest backup tower.
 RSRP refers to "reference signal received power."

-If you're running iOS 14 and later, you'll see a page called "Dashboard," and you can scroll down to find the rsrp0 and rsrp1 numbers for LTE.
+If you're running iOS 14 and later, you'll see a page called "Dashboard."
+On iOS 14, you can scroll down to find the rsrp0 and rsrp1 numbers for LTE.
 You could also tap the list icon to open "All Metrics," then choose "Serving Cell Meas" under LTE.
 For iOS 15, make sure you're in the "All Metrics" tab, and look for rsrp in one of its sections, for instance, "Rach Attempt" under LTE.